jnozzi/cocoadev.com/markdown/ResizingNSViewToFitContents.md

 ----

-If you want the window to resize smoothly (e.g. user preferences), use the     setFrame:display:animate: instead. -- General/BenoitMarchal
+If you want the window to resize smoothly (e.g. user preferences), use the     setFrame:display:animate: instead. -- BenoitMarchal